 Officers may be elected in a variety of methods (simple majority, secret ballot) in accordance with the organization's bylaws.
 The election of officers should be from a slate of officers presented by the nominating committee in the spring of each school year.
 Recommendations may also be taken from the floor at the time of the vote in accordance with Roberts Rules of Order.
+At no time should officers be appointed without the input and approval of the membership.
 No officer shall be permitted to hold more than one office at the same time.
-Officers should be voted with the input and approval of the membership.
-All actions of the Board should be documented in the meeting minutes.